csbanon/branch-predictor/README.md

 2. `MCF.txt`

 *Note: Both files are already included with the executables.
 For best results, use one of these for the simulation.*

+## Build Instructions

+1. Download the repository.
+2. Open Terminal, and go to the directory corresponding to your operating system (`macOS` or `Windows64`).
+3. Once inside the directory, simply type the following:

+    `./BranchPredictor <GPB> <RB> <Input_File>`

+4. Finally, always ensure that the input files are in the same directory as the executable file.